List Of Best Places To Visit In Mandera County

 4. Sheikh Hassen Museum and Mosque

 This religious site is dedicated to Sheikh Hassen Bin Ali, a renowned local religious leader.
-The mosque features intricate architectural designs and exquisite calligraphy, while the museum houses artefacts and exhibits related to the history and culture of the region.
+The mosque features intricate architectural designs and exquisite calligraphy, while the museum houses artifacts and exhibits related to the history and culture of the region.

 5. Takaba town